This is the second challenge on APK. We used the same command to extract the file.

 └── unknown

-decompiler, we decompiled some of the smali
+Using the jadx decompiler, we decompiled some of the smali files.

-was located in `smali_classes4/byuctf/babyandroid/MainActivity$1.smali.
+The MainActivity was located in `smali_classes4/byuctf/babyandroid/MainActivity$1.smali.

 So we used the command :